Marang Fruit

 - Has Vitamin A or beta carotene, a great way to improve and keep your vision strong.

-* Do note that while there are not many notable problems, the marang fruit has some side effects for those who have bleeding disorders or are sensitive to bananas and figs, this might cause an allergic reaction or lower blood pressure.
+- Do note that while there are not many notable problems, there may be side effects of marang fruit.
+Those who have bleeding disorders or are sensitive to bananas and figs, this might cause an allergic reaction or lower blood pressure.

 Marang fruit Vs. Jackfruit